dukeofharen/ducos-wordpress-dev-scripts/README.md

 define('DWD_MAIL_HOST', 'mailpit'); // Sets the SMTP mail host for local handling of email. define('DWD_MAIL_PORT', 1025); // Sets the SMTP port.
 ```

+To test the SMTP functionality, call the URL `/wp-admin/admin-ajax.php?action=dwd_test_smtp` on your WordPress site.
+If you see `bool(true)`, it works correctly.
+If `0` is returned, the SMTP helper is not enabled.